reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 The gas or txn fees, are paid in network tokens.

-Examples of non-network tokens include all Contract Tokens  on ETH(ERC20, ERC721, etc..) and all ASA Tokens on Algorand based networks.
+Examples of non-network tokens include all Contract Tokens  on ETH (ERC20, ERC721, etc..) and all ASA Tokens on Algorand based networks.
-{@secref("nntoks")}
+@{seclink("guide-nntoks")}

 First, we need to teach the Smart Contract about our non-network Token.
 This means providing it from the frontend (usually the Admin does this) -- and `{!rsh} publish`ing this token ID.